Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     !!! failure

-        If you type another common branch name like "main", then there is a chance that you will get a "refspec" error shown below:
+        If you type another common branch name like `main`, then there is a chance that you will get a "refspec" error shown below:

         ![add remote origin image fail](./assets/uploadS9Failure.png)

-        If "main" does not work, try "master".
-If "master" does not work, try "main".
+        If `main` does not work, try `master`.
+If `master` does not work, try `main`.

 10. Visit the GitHub repository to ensure changes have been made: